Code-Institute-Submissions/Kat24C-morra_game_JulyResub/README.md

 ![live-version](https://user-images.githubusercontent.com/98415901/171197867-502a40b6-19a8-4403-8a66-9160d1d15e1c.jpg)

+### User stories
+ * The user needs to guess the computers number and choose a number between 1 and 3
+ * The user needs to see if they scored or the computer scored.
+ * The user will see the total throughout the game.
+ * The user will be able to see if they win or the computer wins.
+ * The user gets to choose if they want to play again.

 ## How to play

 Morra game is based on the hand game Morra.
 You can find out more about Morra at the link provided: https://en.wikipedia.org/wiki/Morra_(game).